OpenShaiya/www/docs/packets/outgoing/game_handshake_response.md

 # GameHandshakeResponse (0xA301)

-This packet is sent after the client has successfully handshaked with the game server - it informs the player of their current faction, as well as maximum available game mode.
+This packet is sent in response to a {% pinc game_handshake_request %}, and is responsible for informing the client of the encryption mode to be used.

 ## Payload